mediadrop/mediadrop/doc/install/upgrade.rst

    sqlalchemy.url = mysql://mediacore_user:mysecretpassword@localhost/mediacore?charset=utf8&use_unicode=0

-If you are running MediaCore via a deployment method described the installation docs, this is the point where you will also want to re-create your `deployment.ini` and update your WSGI or FastCGI script, replacing all references to `/path/to/MediaCore-OLD` with `/path/to/MediaCore-NEW`.
+If you are running MediaCore CE via a deployment method described the installation docs, this is the point where you will also want to re-create your `deployment.ini` and update your WSGI or FastCGI script, replacing all references to `/path/to/MediaCore-OLD` with `/path/to/MediaCore-NEW`.